-I am a PhD student in computational and mathematical engineering (ICME) at Stanford University.
-My research interests is mainly reinforcement learning and deep learning.
-I did my undergrad in Mechanical Engineering and minor of Economics in Sharif University of Technology, Tehran.
+I am a PhD student in computational and mathematical engineering (ICME) at Stanford University advised by Emma Brunskill in CS department.
+My research is mainly focused on deep reinforcement learning.

-I enjoy hiking, reading about music theory and evolutionary biology.
+I enjoy hiking, reading evolutionary biology and learning French.

 Honors & Awards